theodi/synthetic-data-tutorial/README.md

 Now we've gotten to the stage where we'll create a synthetic version of our de-identified data.

-Synthetic data exists on a spectrum from merely the same structure as the original data to For each of three we'll run our tests we defined and observe the results.
+Synthetic data exists on a spectrum from merely the same structure as the original data to carrying most of the statistical patterns of the original dataset.
+The columns all contain data similar in type to the original but vary in how similar they are to the origianl.

+We'll make three types of synthetic data.

+1. Random – the values are generated randomly and bare no relation to the statistical patterns in the original data.
+2. Independent – The values are similar to the original data but contain no correlation info.
+3. Correlated – Correlation info is kept in

+### DataSynthesizer

+> DataSynthesizer consists of three high-level modules — DataDe- scriber, DataGenerator and ModelInspector.
+The first, DataDescriber, investigates the data types, correlations and distributions of the at- tributes in the private dataset, and produces a data summary, adding noise to the distributions to preserve privacy.
+DataGenerator sam- ples from the summary computed by DataDescriber and outputs synthetic data.
+ModelInspector shows an intuitive description of the data summary that was computed by DataDescriber, allowing the data owner to evaluate the accuracy of.

+For each of three we'll run our tests we defined and observe the results.
 These are three modes available in Data Synthesizer toolkit.

-### Identify variables with correlation

-> In the end I have used a stepwise Pearson's correlation to identify the variables with the least relationship to any other variable in the extract.

-Explain Bayesian Networks.

 ### Random mode - generate random values for this column

 ### Independent attribute mode - keep the patterns of each individual column